-24. Pension Board members will receive induction training covering their role and responsibilities as a Board member.
+25. Pension board members will receive induction training covering their role and responsibilities as a board member.

-25. Pension Board members will be expected to have appropriate knowledge and understanding of the Pension Scheme rules, administration policies and pension law.
-Pension Board members must undertake suitable Continual Professional Development (CPD) activity to ensure their knowledge and understanding is current.
+26. Pension board members will be expected to have appropriate knowledge and understanding of the Pension Scheme rules, administration policies and pension law.
+There is also an expectation Pension Board members will undertake suitable Continual Professional Development (CPD) activity to ensure their knowledge and understanding is current.

-26. The Independent Chair will conduct an annual performance review with each Pension Board member assessing competence and skills in relation to discharging their Pension Board member responsibilities.
+27. The independent Chair will conduct an annual performance review with each Pension Board member assessing competence and skills in relation to discharging their Pension Board member responsibilities.